mcyork/pi-bridge/README.md

 1.  **Configure a Pi with password:**
     ```bash
-    ./pi_bridge add pi1 --host 192.168.1.10 --user pi --password raspberry
+    pi-bridge add pi1 --host 192.168.1.10 --user pi --password raspberry
     ```
-    This command saves the new Pi to `config.yml` and creates a `./pi1` symlink for easy access.
+    This saves the Pi configuration to `~/.config/pi-bridge/config.yml`.

-    **Note:** Password will be stored in plain text in `config.yml`.
+    **Note:** Password will be stored in plain text in the config file.

 2.  **Check its status:**
     ```bash
-    ./pi_bridge status pi1
+    pi-bridge status pi1
     ```

 3.  **Run a command:**
     ```bash
-    # Use the symlink
+    # Using the --pi flag
-    ./pi1 run "uname -a"
+    pi-bridge run "uname -a" --pi pi1

-    # Or use the main tool
+    # Or if pi1 is set as default
-    ./pi_bridge run "uname -a" --pi pi1
+    pi-bridge run "uname -a"
     ```

-4.  **Add to PATH (Optional but Recommended):**

-    Adding the `scripts` directory to your PATH allows you to run commands from anywhere without `./`:

-    ```bash
-    # Add this line to your ~/.zshrc (Mac) or ~/.bashrc (Linux)
-    export PATH="$PATH:/Users/yourusername/projects/pi-bridge/scripts"

-    # Then reload your shell configuration
-    source ~/.zshrc  # or source ~/.bashrc
-    ```

-    After adding to PATH, you can run commands like:
-    ```bash
-    pi1 run "uname -a"           # Instead of ./pi1 run "uname -a"
-    pi_bridge list               # Instead of ./pi_bridge list
-    ```

-    This is especially useful for LLM assistants, as they can run commands without worrying about the tool's location.

 ## 🔧 Available Commands